qirail/reproducibility-hnc-cnn/README.md

 ## Description

 This repository contains code and documentation for an **independent reproducibility assessment** of the study by Mateus et al. (2023):
-> *"Image based prognosis in head and neck cancer using convolutional neural networks: a case study in reproducibility and optimization"* - Scientific Reports
+> *"Image-based prognosis in head and neck cancer using convolutional neural networks: a case study in reproducibility and optimization"* - Scientific Reports

 We performed:
 1. **Exact reproduction** - Attempted to replicate original results using provided code, data, and methodology